MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spam-protection.md

 ### Anti-spam policies in the Office 365 Security & Compliance Center vs Exchange Online PowerShell or Exchange Online Protection PowerShell

-The basic elements of a anti-spam policy in EOP are:
+The basic elements of an anti-spam policy in EOP are:

-- **The spam filter policy**: Specifies the recipient notification, sender and admin notification, ZAP, and the Common Attachment Types Filter settings.
+- **The spam filter policy**: Specifies the actions for spam filtering verdicts and the notification options.

 - **The spam filter rule**: Specifies the priority and recipient filters (who the policy applies to) for a spam filter policy.

 The difference between these two elements isn't obvious when you manage anti-spam polices in the Security & Compliance Center:

-- When you create an anti-spam policy in the Security & Compliance Center, you're actually creating a spam filter rule and the associated anti-spam policy at the same time using the same name for both.
+- When you create an anti-spam policy in the Security & Compliance Center, you're actually creating a spam filter rule and the associated spam filter policy at the same time using the same name for both.

-- When you modify a anti-spam policy in the Security & Compliance Center, settings related to the name, priority, enabled or disabled, and recipient filters modify the spam filter rule.
+- When you modify an anti-spam policy in the Security & Compliance Center, settings related to the name, priority, enabled or disabled, and recipient filters modify the spam filter rule.
 All other settings modify the associated spam filter policy.

 - When you remove an anti-spam policy from the Security & Compliance Center, the spam filter rule and the associated spam filter policy are removed.

-In Exchange Online PowerShell or Exchange Online Protection PowerShell, the difference between anti-spam policies and spam filter rules is apparent.
+In Exchange Online PowerShell or standalone Exchange Online Protection PowerShell, the difference between anti-spam policies and spam filter rules is apparent.
 You manage spam filter policies by using the **\*-HostedContentFilterPolicy** cmdlets, and you manage spam filter rules by using the **\*-HostedContentFilterRule** cmdlets.

 - In PowerShell, you create the spam filter policy first, then you create the spam filter rule that identifies the policy that the rule applies to.